 Usually you recover costs for a particular asset through depreciation.
 Generally, you cannot recover other costs until you sell the business or otherwise go out of business.
 However, you can choose to amortize certain costs for setting up your business.
-See Going Into Business in chapter 7 for more information on business start-up costs.
+See Starting a Business in chapter 8 for more information on business start-up costs.